Azure/azure-functions-durable-extension/docfx/articles/topics/task-hubs.md

 Task hub names must start with a letter and consist of only letters and numbers.
 If not specified, the default task hub name for a function app is **DurableFunctionsHub**.

 > [!NOTE]
-> If you have multiple function apps which share a storage account, it is recommended to configure a different task hub name for each function app to ensure the two function apps.
+> If you have multiple function apps which share a storage account, it is recommended to configure a different task hub name for each function app.
 This ensures that each function app is properly isolated from each other.

 # Azure Storage resources
 A task hub consists of several Azure Storage resources: